jacographer/jacographer.github.io/survey/index.md

 ## Social Distance and Digital Wellbeing Survey

+**As of 8/1/20, new survey entries are no longer eligible to win prizes.**

 This survey will ask you about your smartphone usage habits and practices related to your digital wellbeing.
 Before proceeding, you must read the <a href="https://jacographer.github.io/survey-cover-letter/" target="_blank">Information for Survey Participants</a>.

 The survey will run from 6/15/20 to 8/1/20.
 Responses from eligible participants will be entered to win one of two $100 cash prizes.
 Multiple entries will disqualify participants from eligibility.